-- Jean-Yves Madec, National Agency for Food, Environmental and Occupational Health & Safety (ANSES), France
+- Jean-Yves Madec, ANSES, French Agency for Food, Environmental and Occupational Health & Safety, France (Partner)

-- Alison Mather, University of Cambridge, United Kingdom
+- Alison Mather, Quadram Institute Bioscience, United Kingdom (Observer)

 - Microorganisms, 2021.
 Successful Dissemination of Plasmid-Mediated Extended-Spectrum b-Lactamases in Enterobacterales over Humans to Wild Fauna

 - mBio, 2021.
 Host Colonization as a Major Evolutionary Force Favoring the Diversity and the Emergence of the Worldwide Multidrug-Resistant Escherichia coli ST131